Teacher, Presenter, Coach and CI Enthusiast!

 CI and OWL Methodologies

-The following is a breakdown of SOME of the many “pieces” of CI and OWL methodologies, tools, and strategies that I use in my classroom.
+The following is a breakdown of SOME of the many “pieces” of Comprehensible Input (CI) and Organic World Languages (OWL) methodologies, tools, and strategies that I use in my classroom.
 These explanations are MY interpretations of the bigger picture, or explanations of how I personally implement each strategy in my own classroom.
 Every teacher can teach using this methodology, and every one of us is going to approach it differently with our own

 style.
 I tend to have a LOT of energy and I am a little hyper when I teach, so the ways I implement these strategies are very different from how others may.